Clicky Skip to Content

 Take a quick look at this video explaining different blade shapes and their effectiveness:

-An informative video over the cutting performance of various blade profiles.
+An informative video on the cutting performance of various blade profiles.

 Final Thoughts

-Whereas a scimitar is a single-edged sword with a convexly curved blade.
-It has a thickened, unsharpened back edge.
+• The scimitar has a thickened, unsharpened back edge.
 It is generally lighter and smaller.
-Therefore, it was preferred more in horse warfare.

 I hope this article provided you with all the details you needed about a falchion and a scimitar!